Video Monetization

 Thinkific Academy interactive worksheet sample

-And if you’re not especially interested in creating a platform, but you want to offer your fans the ability to financially support your content, Patreon is built and optimized around that very idea.
+And if you’re not especially interested in creating a platform, but want to offer your fans the ability to financially support your content, Patreon is built and optimized around that very idea.

 We’ll start with the most important step in choosing a platform for selling videos online: